NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 ![folder structure](folder-structure.png)

 Fauna has a handy way to interact with the database in many coding languages, their [drivers](https://docs.fauna.com/fauna/current/drivers/).
-Our severless-function is written in [node.js](https://nodejs.org/en/), which is essentially JavaScript, so for our purposes the [JavaScript driver](https://docs.fauna.com/fauna/current/drivers/javascript) is the one we want.
+Our serverless-function is written in [node.js](https://nodejs.org/en/), which is essentially JavaScript, so for our purposes the [JavaScript driver](https://docs.fauna.com/fauna/current/drivers/javascript) is the one we want.

 ```bash
 npm install --save faunadb
 ```

-Instead of storing the entire database in the GraphQL context, like we did with the `pokemons` array.
-We will store the connection to, and methods to interact with, the database instead.
+Instead of storing the entire database in the GraphQL context, like we did with the `pokemons` array, we will store the database connection, and interaction methods instead.

 > I know the plural is pokemon, don't judge me.